IAEA-NDS/endf-parserpy/docs/source/index.rst

 - Merge data from various ENDF-6 files into a single one
 - Compare ENDF-6 files with meaningful reporting on differences
 - Construct ENDF-6 files from scratch

-- Many of these actions can be performed via the command line
+Many of these actions can be performed via the command line.

-The support for the `ENDF-6 format`_ is comprehensive.
+The support for the `ENDF-6 format`_ is comprehensive and some special NJOY output formats are also supported.
 The package has been tested on the various sublibraries of the major nuclear data libraries, such as
 `ENDF/B <https://www.nndc.bnl.gov/endf/>`_,